markcmurphy/devdocs-portal/Orders.md

 ### Order Shipping Addresses Quotes
-Read Only.
 Gets all shipping quotes from an order.

 ## Order Taxes